• Skip to main content

 Chicken and Cauliflower Skillet is a delicious, quick and easy, low-calorie and low-carbohydrate meal that I know you will love!
 It’s truly a win-win, with a short ingredient list, even fewer steps, and it’s loaded with flavor.

-One bite of this one-pan Chicken and Cauliflower Skillet and you will be smitten.
+Like my Lemon Chicken Orzo Pasta, after one bite of this one-skillet Chicken and Cauliflower Skillet and you will be smitten.
 This recipe features pan-seared thighs baked with cauliflower and topped with capers and a sherry vinegar pan sauce.

 A blue cast-iron skillet with chicken and cauliflower, topped with capers.